alexbelgium/hassio-addons/elasticsearch/README.md

 ## Configuration

 No webui, no addon options.
 Elasticsearch is using by calling it from another app, such as nextcloud.
-However, you can still access the configuration to modify it, by going in /config/elasticsearch

 ## Integration with HA